fedora-infra/sqlalchemy-helpers/docs/user.rst

 Flask integration
 =================

-This projects provides a Flask integration layer for Flask >= 2.0.0.
+This project provides a Flask integration layer for Flask >= 2.0.0.
 This is how you can use it.

 Base setup